-3.10 Robot Coordinates (Secondary Category - WORLD\2 Only)
+3.4 Robot Coordinates (Open Sub League - WORLD\2 Only)

-3.10.1 For the Secondary Category, the CoSpace Server will send the robot its own coordinates while the robot is searching in the WORLD\2.
-Figure 5 shows the virtual robot is at position (180cm, 197cm)
+3.4.1 For the Open sub league the CoSpace Server will send the robot its own coordinates while the robot is searching in the WORLD\2.
+Figure 6 shows the virtual robot is at position (180cm, 197cm)

-Figure 5: X & Y coordinate system for robot in WORLD\2
+Figure 6: X & Y coordinate system for robot in WORLD\2

-3.11 Signal Block Zone (Secondary Category - WORLD\2 Only)
+3.5 Signal Block Zone (Open Sub League - WORLD\2 Only)

-- 3.11.1 In the WORLD\2 for secondary category, there are Signal Block Zones.
-When a robot enters the signal block zone, its coordinates information will be blocked, meaning the robot will receive PositionX = 0 and PositionY = 0. - 3.11.2 The Signal Block Zones are randomly created by the CoSpace server.
+- 3.5.1 In the WORLD\2 of the Open sub league, there will be Signal Block Zones.
+When a robot enters the signal block zone, its coordinates information will be blocked, meaning the robot will receive PositionX = 0 and PositionY = 0. - 3.5.2 The Signal Block Zones are randomly created by the CoSpace server.
 They will be generated once the field is launched.
-The location of the Signal Block Zones will not be changed throughout the entire game period. - 3.11.3 There are 3 Signal Block Zones in the WORLD\2.
+The location of the Signal Block Zones will not be changed throughout the entire game period.

+3.5.3 There are 3 Signal Block Zones in the WORLD\2.

-3.12 Basic Objects
+3.6 Objects

-- 3.12.1 There are THREE types of objects, RED, CYAN, and BLACK located randomly throughout the course.
-The thickness of each object is less than 2mm.
-Each type of objects worth different value (refer to section 5.5.2). - 3.12.2 Color, size and shape of the objects
+3.6.1 There are THREE types of objects, RED, CYAN, and BLACK located randomly throughout the course.
+Each type of objects worth different value (refer to section 4.2.2).
+Details of the color, size and shape of the objects are given in Appendix D.